Do want to know if rabbits eat their poop?

 For instance, overweight rabbits may have difficulty reaching their cecotropes due to their size.

 Alternatively, a diet that is too rich can lead to an overproduction of cecotropes.
-If you notice uneaten cecotropes, you should consult with a vet to rule out any health issues.
+If you notice uneaten cecotropes, consult a vet to rule out any health issues.

 FAQs